ntedgi/node-efficientnet/README.md

 EfficientNet has 8 different model checkpoints each checkpoint as different input layer resolution for larger input layer resolution, the greater the accuracy and the running time is slower.

-for example lets take this panda image:
+for example lets take this images:

 <table border="0">
 <tr>